starswap/WBGSAlgorithms/Algorithms/Day 2 Bubble Sort/problemFormulation.md

 </ol>

 Here are the extensions from yesterday, which could also work for this sorting algorithm:
-</li>First, create a function which can take inputs from the code, and hard-code in a list and a target value to pass to the function.</li>
+<ol><li>First, create a function which can take inputs from the code, and hard-code in a list and a target value to pass to the function.</li>
 <li>Then, look to take user input of the list to sort (You will need to ask for the list length then use a loop to take input this many times, or you could have the user space out each item with a certain separator</li>
 <li>However, as we know, these sorting algorithms are most useful on large amounts of data, which cannot be sorted easily by hand.
 Create some code that reads in a csv or \n separated file which represents the list to be sorted</li>
 <li>You can use the test data files from yesterday to check that your file reading and sorting works, and for a large data set to test the time efficiency of the algorithm</li>